Ebranista/alx-pre_course/0x01-git/README.md

-this is commit message inside 0x01-git
+this is echo  message inside 0x01-git